How to Get the Functionality of Firefox’s Live Bookmarks for Google Chrome

 As the name indicates, this extension comes pretty close to offering something similar to Firefox’s Live Bookmarks.

 Let’s take a closer look at how this extension works.
-First off, installing extensions in Chrome is super simple (as mentioned in the article 2 New Reasons Google Chrome May Pull Ahead Of Mozilla Firefox).
+First off, installing extensions in Chrome is super simple.
 One of the cool features is its ability to find feeds within all open tabs.
 This is why upon installation you get this message:

 What you think about Google knowing your browsing habits will determine what you think about this extension accessing website information and browsing history.
 This type of thing is common on the Internet and allowing access will make the extension work so think it over and then click install if you’re happy with it.